 Director of Admissions

 Hailing from western North Carolina, Drew graduated from Woodberry Forest School in 1992 where he was a prefect and All-Prep League tennis player.
 After graduating from Sewanee – University of the South, he worked for four years in college admissions before going to Saint James School.
 During his 12 years there, Drew served as the Director of College Counseling, English teacher, dorm head, varsity boys tennis coach, Director of Upper School Studies, and finally as the Director of Admission.
 Drew loves being a part of the Seven Hills School community.
 As the Director of Admissions, Drew oversees the new student admission process; is the lead on high school placement; and addresses both internal and external communication needs for the school.
 Drew lives in the City of Richmond and loves exploring all that is “RVA.”
-He is an avid tennis player and loves spending time around the James River in the City of Richmond.
+He is an avid tennis player and loves spending time around the James River.

 Director of Development